 iKnowHow® now

-Today iKnowHow® focuses on consultancy, with a particular interest in projects which drive innovation and entrepreneurship in the creative sector.
-My real love is how internal and external communications can be revolutionised through social media.
+Today iKnowHow® focuses on consultancy, with a particular emphasis on how digital technologies can aid innovation and collaboration.
+My real love is what the experts are calling social business design – how internal and external communications are being revolutionised through online social media.

 I’ve lectured on creative entrepreneurship and leadership at Kings College London and Cass Business School.
-A couple of my students persuaded me to start up the Wikipedia entry on creative entrepreneurship.
-Please feel free to read and edit!
+At Kings, a couple of my students persuaded me to start up the Wikipedia entry on creative entrepreneurship.

 To get more of a feel for what iKnowHow® does, please see the Clients page.